-5. Humminbird Helix 7 – Jack of all trades, master of imaging
+5. Humminbird Helix 7 – The Master of imaging

 Humminbird Helix 7 comes with a 7-Inch display and similar features as its elder sibling, i.e., Humminbird Helix 9.
 Secured with bonded glass, its screen is designed to work individually in harsh fishing environments, so you don’t have to worry if it starts raining or the sun comes up.

 As for the memory part, it comes with double RAM like other best Humminbird fish finders.

 Humminbird Helix 7 reviews suggest that it also stands out among best fish finder GPS combo devices, but the GPS feature is not available in the budget models.
 You also get the option to switch on and off the TVG views, so that you know what’s under the water and whether it’s worth fishing or not.

 6. Lowrance HDS 7 Gen 3 – Truly wireless fish finder

 HDS 7 Gen 3 is undoubtedly the best Lowrance fish finder device, and there are sound reasons for this claim.
 The 7-Inch screen is fully waterproof, manages to look good, and functions really well.

 Listed among the best GPS fish finders of top brands, the Lowrance HDS 7 has dual-control, i.e., it has a touch screen and also has buttons on the right side.
 The cloud-enabled GoFree feature provides you the access to unlimited downloadable maps from other users in the proximity.